 After being diagnosed, adhere to the treatment plan prescribed by your physician.
 Follow through on any referrals and attend all appointments.
 Failure to follow through with recommended treatments may leave the door open for opposing parties to question the severity of your injuries.

 After an accident, you will be contacted by the insurance company for the adverse party; you will be asked to give a statement about your injuries and the accident.
 Do not give a recorded statement to the insurance adjuster until first consulting with an experienced personal injury attorney.
 The adjuster is looking for any evidence that can be used to deny your claim and shift blame away from the insured.
+It is a one-sided interview meant to help the insurance company.

 At some point, you will need to order a copy of your complete medical records and medical bills.
 Make sure to include all treating providers, hospitals, clinics, physical therapy, chiropractors, and any other practitioner who rendered care for your injuries.
 In addition to medical records, maintain copies of all medical expenses.
 If you are working with an attorney, they will assist you in requesting the relevant records.

-5. Consult With an Attorney
+5. Consult a Virginia Personal Injury Attorney

 While it is possible to negotiate and settle your personal injury claim without the assistance of an attorney, you are putting yourself at a significant disadvantage.
 People represented by an attorney are more likely to settle their claims for a higher amount than an unrepresented person.
 A skilled personal injury attorney will not fall for the usual adjuster traps and will zealously advocate for the best possible outcome.

-• Communicating with the opposing party and its insurer.
+- Communicating with the opposing party and its insurer.

-• Requesting medical records and bills.
+- Requesting medical records and bills.

-• Drafting a formal demand letter to the opposing party’s insurance company.
+- Drafting a formal demand letter to the opposing party’s insurance company.

-• Assist in preparing a statement for insurance adjusters.
+- Assist in preparing a statement for insurance adjusters.

-• Keep track of and advise you on all relevant deadlines for settlement or any lawsuits.
+- Keep track of and advise you on all relevant deadlines for settlement or any lawsuits.

-• File a formal lawsuit if necessary.
+- File a formal lawsuit if necessary.

 The personal injury attorneys at Renfro & Renfro offer free consultations.
 If you are questioning whether to hire an attorney, contact us and we can review the facts of your case.